 The priority deadline for completed application forms is March 1 preceding the fall semester in which the applicant plans to enroll.
 Applications received after March 1 will be considered on a space-available basis until August 15.
-Candidates are strongly encouraged to speak with the Graduate Center in advance of submitting the application.
+Candidates are strongly encouraged to speak with the School in advance of submitting their application.
 The application requires the following materials to be submitted:

-- 1. Completed application form. - 2.
+- 1. Completed online application form. - 2.
 Official transcripts of all previous undergraduate studies.
 An official, notarized, English translation must be submitted for all transcripts not originally issued in English.
-Records are to be sent directly to the American Jewish University, Fingerhut School of Education Office of Admissions, from the institutions issuing the transcripts. - 3.
+Records are to be sent directly to the American Jewish University, Office of Registrar Services, ATTN: SJEL Admissions, from the institutions issuing the transcripts. - 3.
 Essays on topics provided in the application. - 4.
 A non-refundable application fee of \$50.00 USD

-Master of Arts in Education, Master of Arts in Teaching, and Master of Arts in Education in Early Childhood Education Admission Process
+Master of Arts in Education (MAED), Master of Arts in Teaching (MAT), and Master of Arts in Education in Early Childhood Education (MAED in ECE) Admission Process